Ehaan-Fashion/content-ops-starter/content/pages/index.md

     subtitle: What our customers say about us
     items:
       - title: >-
-          “A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.”
+          “An eCommerce Expert knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.”
         tagline: Testimonial 1
         subtitle: 'Tahir Ali, United Lines Associates'
         text: >+